klmnden/azure-docs.tr-tr/articles/cognitive-services/Content-Moderator/moderation-jobs-quickstart-dotnet.md

             writer.WriteLine("Create review job for an image.");
             var content = new Content(ImageUrl);

-            // The WorkflowName contains the nameof the workflow defined in the online review tool.
+            // The WorkflowName contains the name of the workflow defined in the online review tool.
             // See the quickstart article to learn more. var jobResult = client.Reviews.CreateJobWithHttpMessagesAsync(
                     TeamName, "image", "contentID", WorkflowName, "application/json", content, CallbackEndpoint);